verrazzano/docs/content/en/docs/setup/mc-install/register/ui-register.md

 ---
 title: "Use the Verrazzano Console"
-description: "Learn how to register a managed cluster in a multicluster environment using the Verrazzano Console"
+description: "Register managed clusters using the Verrazzano Console"
 weight: 1
 draft: false
 ---